curiousPriyanshi/curiousPriyanshi/README.md

 💡 A curious developer who loves building, breaking, and improving things
 🎓 CSE Undergraduate
-🚀 Currently focused on strengthening DSA and building solid projects
+🚀 Currently focused on strengthening DSA and building projects

 ---